The structure of a minimal $n$-chart with two crossings II: Neighbourhoods of $\Gamma_1\cup\Gamma_{n-1}$: Normal forms

-\begin{Proof} First we shall show that each of $\Gamma_\alpha$ and $\Gamma_\beta$ contains at least two white vertices.
-By Lemma~\ref{Lemma3-2}, $\Gamma_\alpha$ contains at least one white vertex.
-If $\Gamma_\alpha$ contains exactly one white vertex, then $\Gamma_\alpha$ contains a terminal edge not middle at its white vertex.
-Then we can eliminate the white vertex by a C-III move.
-This contradicts that the chart is minimal.
+For, by Lemma~\ref{Lemma3-2}, $\Gamma_\alpha$ contains at least one white vertex $v$.
+If $\Gamma_\alpha$ contains exactly one white vertex, then Main$(\Gamma_\alpha)$ consists of a loop $C_\alpha$ and a terminal edge not middle at $v$.
+Thus we can eliminate the white vertex by a C-III move.
+This contradicts the fact that the chart is minimal.
 Thus $\Gamma_\alpha$ contains at least two white vertices.
 Similarly we can show that $\Gamma_\beta$ contains at least two white vertices.
+Hence Claim 1 holds.